In affiliate marketing, performance is everything. The more your affiliates sell, the more your business grows — it’s a win-win, right?

 A tiered commission structure doesn’t just motivate; it transforms your affiliate program into a dynamic, performance-driven machine.

-So whether you’re rewarding based on total orders, product type, payment method, or even future revenue tiers — Affiliate for WooCommerce gives you the control to set it up exactly how you want.
+So, whether you’re rewarding based on total orders, number of customers, product type, payment method, last referral (days) or revenue tiers — Affiliate for WooCommerce gives you the control to set it up exactly how you want.